Satvik12221as/Expense-Categorizer/README.md

 A machine learning project that automatically classifies financial transaction descriptions into categories like Food & Dining, Travel, and Shopping.
 This repository uses a Multinomial Naive Bayes classifier, a fast and effective algorithm for text classification.

 ## Overview
-This project solves the common problem of manually tracking expenses.
-It implements a classic Natural Language Processing (NLP) pipeline:

-Text Cleaning: Raw transaction texts are cleaned and preprocessed.

-Feature Extraction: The cleaned texts are converted into numerical features using TF-IDF.

-Model Training: A Multinomial Naive Bayes model is trained on the features to learn the patterns for each expense category.

-The result is a simple yet powerful command-line tool that can predict the category for any new transaction.
+This project is a smart helper that does the boring job of sorting your expenses for you.
+You give it a short note about what you bought, like "movie tickets", and it instantly knows to put it in the Entertainment group.

+It learned how to do this by studying hundreds of examples, figuring out which words (like "movie," "uber," or "pizza") belong to which spending category.
+The result is a simple tool that makes tracking your money easy.
 ## Core Features
 Automatic Categorization: Classifies expenses into 9 distinct categories.

 Efficient Model: Utilizes a fast and lightweight Naive Bayes classifier, perfect for text data.

-Custom Dataset: Trained on a diverse, custom-built dataset of over 300 transaction examples.
+Custom Dataset: Custom built dataset over 300 transaction examples

 Ready to Use: Includes scripts to both train the model and make new predictions.

-Visual Evaluation: Automatically generates a confusion matrix to visualize model performance.

 ## Tech Stack
 Python: The core programming language.